The Lerch zeta function and the Heisenberg group: Main Results

-In Section \ref{sec8} we study the action of the automorphism $\alpha(\rra, \rrc, z) := (-\rrc, \rra, z - \rra\rrc)$ of the Heisenberg group acting as an operator $\hR$ on the Heisenberg modules $\sH_N$.
-On $\sH_1$ this operator intertwines under the Weil-Brezin map with the additive Fourier transform.
-We show that its action on $\sH_N$ intertwines with the dilation $\hU(N)$ composed with the additive Fourier transform, and that this intertwining action mixes various of the spaces $\sH_{N,d}(\chi),$ over all different (imprimitive) $\chi (\bmod~d)$ associated to a fixed primitive character $\chi (\bmod~\fe)$ with $\fe | d | N$.
+of the Heisenberg group acting as an operator $\hR$ on the Heisenberg modules $\sH_N$.
+On $\sH_1$ under the Weil-Brezin map $\sW= \sW_{1,1}$ (defined in Section \ref{sec52}) this operator intertwines with the additive Fourier transform.
+We show that its action on $\sH_N$ intertwines with the dilation $\hU(N)$ ( see \eqref{601}) composed with the additive Fourier transform, and that this intertwining action mixes various of the spaces $\sH_{N,d}(\chi),$ over all different (imprimitive) $\chi (\bmod~d)$ associated to a fixed primitive character $\chi (\bmod~\fe)$ with $\fe | d | N$.
 We show that the $\hR$-operator respects the coarse multiplicative decomposition of $\sH_N$ in the following way.

 {\bf Theorem 8.3.} {\em For $N \ne 0$, the Heisenberg-Fourier operator $\hR$ restricted to the invariant subspace $\sH_N$ is a unitary operator $\hR_N$ which acts to permute the Hilbert spaces $\sH_N(\chi; \fe)$ given by the coarse multiplicative decomposition of $\sH_N$.
 It satisfies